NOUNlogic/nounlogic/SENSAY_INTEGRATION.md

 # NounLogic + Sensay Hackathon Submission

-This project integrates Sensay's Wisdom Engine with NounLogic Learning Management System to create an AI-powered educational experience.
+This project integrates Sensay's Wisdom Engine with NounLogic to create an AI-powered social learning experience.

 ## Project Overview

-NounLogic is a modern, feature-rich Learning Management System that has been enhanced with Sensay's AI technology to provide personalized learning experiences for students.
-The integration focuses on creating an AI Teaching Assistant that helps answer student questions, provides personalized explanations, and guides learners through difficult concepts.
+NounLogic is a modern, feature-rich social learning network enhanced with Sensay's AI technology to provide personalized learning experiences for students.
+The integration focuses on creating an AI Teaching Assistant that helps answer student questions, provides personalized explanations, and guides learners through difficult concepts and peer collaboration.

 ## Sensay Integration Features